To develop a Probot app, you will first need a recent version of Node.js installed. Open a terminal and run node -v

 // main.js

-// pass a probot app as a function
+// pass a probot app function

 Now you can run main.js